Alex Is a Sr. product designer living in the bay area

 modernizing navigational search on google. it was time local search caught up to search's new design language. the goal was to take research and validated system parts such as navigation, imagery and actions, and stress test them against local needs -- including dining, salons and hotel use cases.

 the featured patterns and interactions you see below are areas i led and contributed in defining and building out. we also worked closely with the driving and navigation teams and leveraged search's system design team to keep things consistent.

 using search's newly validated visual design system to re-visualize local search through cross-functional collaboration

-a framework supporting 350m places across Google
+a framework supporting over 350m places across Google

 my role was to work with the various local search teams between sf, nyc, zrh, tok and syd and marry visual explorations with interaction design.

 this also meant aligning on search's interaction patterns, alongside our own, primarily through extensive and rapid prototyping and visual design. this was in combination with other efforts already in progress, such as imagery and nav traversal.